MakerPrepLA/makerprepla/lessons/lesson10/lesson10.md

 var sum = add(7, 12);
 ```

-### Exercise 4: Simple Math
+#### Exercise 4: Simple Math

 1. Write a function called `tripler` that takes a number and returns triple the value.
 2. Create a function `multiply` that takes two numbers as inputs and returns their product
 3. Create a function `divide` that takes two numbers as inputs and returns the result of dividing the first by the second
 4. Create a function `remainder` that takes two numbers as inputs and returns the result of modulo(`%`) the first by the second
 5. Using only the functions you wrote above, and no operators, calculate the value of tripling 5, multiplying that by 12, dividing by 2 and then finding the remainder of dividing that by 3.
-6. Write 4 more lines of code that use all of your math functions in a single expression
+6. Write 4 more lines of code that use all of your math functions in a single expression. **Hint:** This means that you use the return value of one function as an **argument** to another.
+You should be able to write a single expression that uses all of your math functions together, but doesn't require any temporary variables for intermediate values.

 ## Looping Functions

-### Exercise 5:
+#### Exercise 5:

 Remember while loops?